40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 35. Brighten Up The Scenery

 With native plants, that is!
-Seed bombs are simple to make and oh so fun to disperse.
-Just be sure the seeds are truly native and appropriate to plant where you spread them.
+Seed bombs (or seed balls) are simple to make and oh so fun to disperse.
+Just make sure the seeds are native and appropriate to plant where you spread them.

 36. Pitch a Tent